AbbeywoodIrregulars/website/_posts/2017-03-04-assault-on-fort-gertrude.markdown

 date: "2017-03-04"
 ---

-Toby Whitty has kindly provided a write up of the other game that took place at February's big game day.
+Chris Tuck has kindly provided a write up of the game he and Toby Whitty played at February's big game day.

 > ### The Assault on Fort Gertrude
 >